lornasw93/xml-to-map/README.md

 * More visual loading
 * Error handling
 * Async functions
+* Unit testing

 ## However, I have... ✅
 * Integrated with Google Maps API
 * Used marker clusters
 * Used VueJS
 * Used very basic Bootstrap

+## In the future... 🔮
+### Reading from the Database
+If/when the locations are stored in a SQL database then I would've began to:
+* Separate the code out i.e. create a service class (*IDatabaseService*, *DatabaseService*), where the main functionality for getting the data would live
+* General functionality would be parsing the data into a list
+* The controller would then call the appropriate method in the service
+* Implement logging in the database in case for issues of incorrect data format

 ## Quick Start